How to improve coconut trees yields

 Climate conditions are equally critical.
 Coconut trees flourish in warm, humid environments with consistent rainfall.
 Prolonged droughts, cold snaps, or excessive rain can disrupt flowering and fruit development.
 Extreme weather events may also damage roots or cause premature nut drop.

 Diseases and pests, such as red palm weevil, leaf blight, and coconut mites, can weaken trees and reduce yield.
-Regular monitoring and integrated pest management are essential to protect tree health.
+Regular monitoring and integrated pest management are methods for the health of the tree.

 Other factors include the age of the tree (young trees may not yet bear fruit, while older ones may decline), lack of irrigation, poor pollination, and improper spacing, which limits sunlight and airflow.